tart-telescope/tart2ms/README.md

 ## TODO

-- Add the correct pointing direction of the array (in J2000).
-- Sort out the correct polarization settings for LHCP.
+- Sort out the timestamps correctly

 ## Changelog

+- 0.1.2 Correct pointing direction of the array (in J2000).
 - 0.1.1 Added -pol2 switch to generate a second polarization.
 - 0.1.0 first functioning release.